boltcard/hub/README.md

 ./docker_init.sh
 ```

-- the domain name could be `your Hostname from the lunanode VM rDNS tab`
-- the domain name could also be a custom domain or subdomain where you have set an A record to your VPS external IP

-for a full local build from source and start with phoenix
+- for a full local build from source and start with phoenix

 ```bash
 docker compose --profile phoenix build docker compose --profile phoenix up
 ```

-for development, it may be useful to start without phoenix for faster development iteration
+- for development, it may be useful to start without phoenix for faster development iteration

 ```bash
 docker compose down
 docker compose build